jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

   the list so far. ✔ / ✘
 * Robin (once we agree on the date) to create a meetup.com group with the date so that we can collect attendees in the mean time. ✔ / ✘
-* Riaan to request contact details for those interested on GDoSA. ✔ / ✘
+* Riaan to request contact details for those interested on GDoSA. ✔

+Riaan reports: GDoSA post didn't get the meetup.com group any new members.
+I compiled a list of 30 Durban webshops that we can invite to the meetup.
+Anyone up for a couple of cold call invitations.

 Notes: